Wolfcast/BrowserDetection/README.md

 History
 -------

 Correctly identifying what Web browser your users are using is an incredibly complex task.
 If you ever tried to implement something like this you quickly saw how this can become a code mess.
-Only a few libraries exists and they often get deprecated and becomes abandonware.
+Only a few libraries exist and they often get deprecated and becomes abandonware.
 This is why we created our own detection engine.
-We didn't started from scratch.
+We didn't start from scratch.
 The class is a heavily updated version of Chris Schuld's Browser class version 1.9 (which was unmaintained for a couple of years).
 Chris' class was based on the original work from Gary White.

 License
 -------